joshuanallen/Amazon_Vine_Analysis/README.md

-# Amazon_Vine_Analysis
-Amazon reviews NLP analysis
+# Amazon Reviews Vine pay-to-review Program Analysis

 ## Purpose
 The purpose of this analysis is to determine if the Amazon Vine pay-to-review program generates a bias favorable for those products being reviewed.